amd/Quark/docs/source/onnx/accuracy_algorithms/ada.rst

 Upgrades of AdaRound / AdaQuant in AMD Quark for ONNX
 -----------------------------------------------------

-Comparing with the original algorithm, AdaRound in AMD Quark for ONNX is modified and upgraded to be more flexible.
+Comparing with the original algorithms, AdaRound and AdaQuant in AMD Quark for ONNX are modified and upgraded to be more flexible.

 1. **Unified Framework**: These two algorithms were integrated into a unified framework named as "fast finetune".
 2. **Quantization Aware Finetuning**: Only the weight and bias (optional) will be updated, the scales and zero points are fixed, which ensures that all the quantizing information and the structure of the quantized model keep unchanged after finetuning.